H3rmt/hyprswitch/README.md

 Once the binary is installed, you can modify your `~/.config/hypr/hyprland.conf`.

-The script accepts these parameters:
+The script has the following commands:
+- `hyprswitch` Switch to the next window

 - Sorting related
     - `--reverse`/`-r` Reverse the order of windows / switch backwards